HEOS by Denon, is ‘True Blue’

 HEOS continues to be developed for the worldwide market right here in the Sydney based D+M Innovations Centre, and works closely with a second R&D centre based in California, and Denon Japan.

 While the press fielded questions about future features and potential product applications, one thing is sure, the possibilities are endless and the roadmap for HEOS is growing every day.
-While the U.S. makes it very attractive for tech start-up companies to base themselves there, it's fantastic to see a product developed downunder.
+While the U.S. makes it very attractive for tech start-up companies to base themselves there, it's fantastic to see a product developed right here in Australia, employing Aussies, and with no plans to shift the Innovations Centre.
 That's True-Blue!

-For more information visit the Denon brand page.
+For more information on HEOS by Denon, visit Denon Australia.